gitpeck/abhilashasaroj/dbtb.md

 - Guin, A., M. P. Hunter, M. O. Rodgers, **A. Saroj**, N. Choudhary, and H. G. Kim.
 “Operational Evaluation of Do Not Block the Box Campaigns in Georgia.”
 Georgia Department of Transportation, Atlanta, Georgia, Report No. FHWA-GA-18-1443, April 2018. [[link to TRID database]](https://trid.trb.org/view/1523189)
 - Guin, A., M. P. Hunter, M. O. Rodgers, and **A. Saroj**.
 “Enhanced Role of Activity Center Transportation Organizations in Regional Mobility.”
 Georgia Department of Transportation, Atlanta, Georgia, Report No. FHWA-GA-16-1316, February 2017. [[link to TRID database]](https://trid.trb.org/view/1475161)

+#### Project Material Shared on GitHub Repository - [DBTB]()
- **Find the Vissim COM python code used to simulate the vehicle blocking behaviour in xyz repository (put github link).**
+ - Contains Vissim COM python code used to simulate the vehicle blocking behaviour.

- **Find python code for the video annotation tool "GT-MVP)" developed to extract video traffic data in .... repository(put github link).**
+ - Contains python code for the video annotation tool, "GT-MVP", developed to extract video traffic data.**

 Last modified: 24 August 2020